preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: community-pending-approval-v7.png

-Approval (or Rejection) is done this way:
+Approval or rejection is done this way:

 1. Click the link for the community.
 2. Check the name, settings and so on.